vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ## Build the dashboard

 In the left pane of our application dashboard, we create three separate styled lists---one for each category.
+These display the PDF titles.

-In the right pane of our dashboard, we add a PDF control to sdisplays the PDF that the user selects.
-We set the default PDF to `placeholder.pdf`, and empty PDF file that we added to our main directory.
+In the right pane of our dashboard, we add a PDF control to display the PDF that the user selects.
+We set the default PDF to `placeholder.pdf`, an empty PDF file that we added to our main directory.

 ![image](/assets/2025-11-27/peakboard-infoboard-layout-preview.png)

 ## Handle the styled list tapped events

 Finally, we need to handle the tapped events of our styled lists.
-To do this, we open the template editor for each styled list and add a simple script that updates the PDF control.
+We want to display whichever file the user clicked on.
+To do this, we open the template editor for each styled list and add a script that updates the PDF control.

-We also store the index of the document ID, which is just a small enhancement.
-We use it to format the file name element with a different color after
+We also store the index of the document ID.
+That way, we can change the color of the PDF title to indicate that the user selected it.
+(Totally optional.)

-create the scripts to handle the tapped events of our styled lists.
-Each styled list needs its own script.
-It's in the template editor of our styled list and just sets the path of the central PDF control.
-Storing the index of the document ID is only a nice-to-have detail.
-It is used to format the file name element with a different color after clicking by using conditional formatting.

 ![image](/assets/2025-11-27/peakboard-tapped-event-conditional-formatting.png)